Parul1606/Pet-Finder/README.md

 # Pet Finder Application

-Welcome to the Pet Listing Application!
+Welcome to the Pet Finder Application!
 This project is a modern web app I built to help users easily search for and manage their favorite pets.
 It’s packed with cool features and uses some awesome technologies to make everything run smoothly.

 ## Table of Contents